FSLL-anonymity/FSLL/readme.md

 - Second, traditional streaming label learning and few-shot learning baselines (e.g., DSLL and MAML) get a significant performance improvement when embedded semantic information, and AM3 also leverages the textual features to improve classification accuracy.
   However, these semantic-augment baselines ignore the correlation between past labels and new labels.
 - Third, it is worth noting that streaming label learning baselines perform worse than current few-shot learning baselines when examples are scarce, but they may recover quickly as examples increase.
-More detailed experimental results are given in Appendix D.
+More detailed experimental results are given in the paper.